akarsh-enciphers/beta-Threads/content/about.md

 * A user can delete his account after which all information  like his post,bookmarks,likes,comments,following,followers will get deleted.
 * Profile section has bio field where you can write about yourself.

+The idea behind ThreadsApp is to create something which is a go to app, for starting with Web App security.
+The idle use of this app would be:

++ Using the local setup of lab to start with basic web app security learning
++ Using the ThreadsApp in basic web hacking trainings

-To make this Application a good guide for beginners, we have included the OWASP Top 10 in it so that the beginners can geta good knowledge in web application security:
+To make the application a good start for beginners, we have decided to include examples of all  the OWASP Top 10 vulnerabilities [**NOTE**: This release of the app, have some of the examples missing from OWASP Top 10.
+We will add them in future releases.]

+1 Injection
-* Injection (present)
+- NoSQL Injection
-* Broken Authentication (present)
+2 Broken Authentication (present)
+- IDOR
-* Sensitive Data Exposure (Working on it)
+3 Sensitive Data Exposure (Working on it)
+-
-* XXE (Will come in further Update)
+4 XXE (Working/Will come in further Update)
-* Broken Access Control (present)
+5 Broken Access Control (present)
-* Security Misconfugration (present)
+-
+6 Security Misconfiguration
+-
-* Cross-Site Scripting (present)
+7 Cross-Site Scripting
+-Stored cross Site scripting
+-Self XSS
-* Insecure Deserialization (Will come in further update)
-* Using Component with Known Vulnerabilities (working on it)
-* Insufficient logging and monitoring (present)
+8 Insecure Deserialization (Will come in further update) 9 Using Component with Known Vulnerabilities (working on it) 10 Insufficient logging and monitoring (present)

 Learn more on [Github](https://github.com/enciphers/ThreadsApp).